Reclaiming Wood

 2. Receive FAQs: You’ll get an automatic reply with detailed FAQs and pricing information.

-3. Get a Quote: We’ll follow up to discuss your needs and provide a remote invoice when you’re ready to proceed.
+3. Get a Quote: We’ll follow up to discuss your order once we are running again in mid August and provide a remote invoice when you’re ready to proceed.

 How We Reclaim Wood